ArinkB/Monarchs/README.md

 - [x] Create ReadMe file to explain plan
 - [ ] Import all necessary packages
 - [ ] Use tabula.app to convert pdf data to csv
-- [ ] Database cleanup for each year individually
+- [ ] Database cleanup & export to csv for each year individually
 - [ ] Create Monarch Migration database
 - [ ] Use SQL and pandas to aggregate data
 - [ ] Visualize travel and numbers using plot.ly and Power BI
 - [ ] Update ReadMe to futher explain varifications, language etc.

+### Dependencies

+- SQLite3
+- Pandas
+- Plot.ly
+- Microsoft Power BI

 ### Sources & Contacts
 https://monarchwatch.org/read/seasum.html